Neil-140301/the_social/README.md

-# the_social
+# The Social 🐼

-A new Flutter project.
+A small social app where you and your friends share their daily thoughts, like and comment.